wackywendell/lostinmyterminal/_posts/2015-03-12-packing-comparisons.md

 ![Packing-Example]({{ site.baseurl }}/assets/2015-03-12-packing-example.svg)

-Now we want some pairing to compare the two, something like this:
+Now we want some pairing of points on the left with points on the right, so that they "match up".
+More specifically, we want a pairing that minimizes the total distance between paired points.

+#### Table Form

 |  number in A  |→|  number in B  |
 |:-------------:|-|:-------------:|